emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 reaches to the maximum
 level.

-PCC receives a purchase plan from retailer and prepares a production plan by product and week.
-PCC does not hold inventory at the manufacturing facility and ships products immediately to its warehouse.

 Both milk and dark chocolates are sold to retailer at $2.25 per unit and their profit margins are 56% and 68%, respectively.